rekit-group/rekit-game/README.md

 - 2 bosses

 ## Development
-To setup your workspace for view or altering the code follow these steps:
+To setup your workspace for viewing or altering the code follow these steps:
 - Have [eclipse](https://www.eclipse.org/downloads/?) with the [Maven Eclipse plugin](http://www.eclipse.org/m2e/) installed
 - Clone the repository
 - Switch workspace to the main directory (File -> Switch Workspace)